Research Hub > VMware Licensing Under Broadcom: A Guide for IT Pros

 Your organization may have heard about the new licensing options announced by VMware under Broadcom’s leadership on December 11, 2023.
 This article outlines how the new licensing options affect new and existing VMware customers and how CDW can help your organization navigate these changes.

-New VMware Customers
+Licensing for New VMware Customers

 There is excellent news for customers who are new to VMware or previously considered VMware but found it didn’t fit within their budget.
 Broadcom culled 9000 SKUs down to 1100 and simplified their licensing dramatically.